adsung/Stock-Price-trend-classification-and-price-forecast-using-LSTM-and-ARIMA-model/README.md

 ### Predict the future price of a company's stock using an ARIMA model.

-[*]
+1. Import relevant libaries
+2. Extract historical closing price data using fix_yahoo_finance
+3. Preprocess data
+    a.
+Set data into a pandas dataframe
+    b.
+Group price data by average monthly closing price
+    c.
+Ensure data has no missing values
+4. Explore timeseries data and its individual compositions as a visualisation
+5. Implement a gridsearch to identify optimum paramaters (p,d,q)(P,D,Q) that produces best fit model for timeseries data
+6. Build model, enforce stationarity on stock data
+7. Run model diagonostics
+8. Validate and visualize model performance
+9. Use seasonal ARIMA model to forecast future values

 ## Results and Achievements

-* Built an LSTM network algorithm that could predict a company's stock price trend with approximately 80% accuracy.
+* Successfully built an LSTM network algorithm that could predict a company's stock price trend with approximately 80% accuracy.
-* Built an ARIMA model that could predict the future values of a stock's price for the next [5] periods
+* Succesfully built an ARIMA model that could predict the future values of a stock's price for the upcoming [5] periods *
-*

 ## Software and Libraries